HPI-Information-Systems/Sawfish/REPRODUCIBILITY_INSTRUCTIONS.md

 The Master Script is the least customizable, but with one command, the following things will be done:

 1. Fetch required input data for Sawfish by unzipping `datasets/SawfishDatasets.zip`
-2. Execution of the Sawfish Algorithm for the datasets used in the paper (may take up to 24 hours to finish)
+2. Execution of all experiments for the datasets used in the paper (may take up to a week to finish).
+A single experiment should take at most around two hours.
+Since the IMDB dataset consistently timed out in ED mode, we excluded those experiments altogether to save time.
 3. Generation of all the plots & graphs that can be found in the paper (after execution visible in `paper_generation/figures/` directory)
 4. Full compilation of the paper with all new statistics, graphs & plots (after execution visible in `final_paper/paperSINDsKaminsky.pdf`)